 In the first case, we ask you to activate the transfer of activity energy to Apple Health only for the fitness tracker or YAZIO.
 You can set this in your phone settings > Health > Data Access & Devices > YAZIO (or the other fitness tracker) > Allow YAZIO to write Data: Active Energy (disable & enable).

 Please ensure that the reading permission is maintained.

 In the second case, please adjust the prioritization of the data sources.
-YAZIO should be prioritised lower than the other fitness tracker to achieve a more accurate result.
+YAZIO should be prioritized lower than the other fitness tracker to achieve a more accurate result.